Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Tennessee has combined with its opponents to put up more than 39.5 points in 10 of 15 games this season.

-- Miami and its opponents have combined to score more than 39.5 points in eight of 15 games this season.
+- Tennessee and its opponents have gone over the current 40-point total in 10 of 15 games this season.

-- The combined points per game average of the two teams, 44.1, is 4.6 points above Sunday's over/under.
+- The combined points per game average of the two teams, 44.1, is 4.1 points greater than Sunday's over/under.

-- The 42.7 points per game these two squads have allowed to opponents this season are 3.2 more than the 39.5 over/under in this contest.
+- The 42.7 points per game these two squads have surrendered to opponents this season are 2.7 more than the 40 total in this contest.

 Titans stats and trends

-- In Tennessee's 15 games this year, it has nine wins against the spread.

-- This season, the Titans have an against the spread record of 3-2 in their five games as a favorite of 3.5 points or more.
+- The Titans have an ATS record of 3-2 in their five games when favored by 3 points or more so far this season.

-- Tennessee's games this year have eclipsed the over/under in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- Tennessee has gone over the point total in 46.7% of its opportunities this year (seven times over 15 games with a set point total).

-- The Titans average 23.8 points per game, comparable to the 21.0 per contest the Dolphins surrender.
+- The Titans rack up 23.8 points per game, comparable to the 21.0 per contest the Dolphins surrender.

-- Tennessee is 7-2 against the spread and 8-1 overall in games when it scores more than 21.0 points.
+- Tennessee is 7-2 against the spread and 8-1 overall this season when the team scores more than 21.0 points.

-- In games that Tennessee churns out over 336.7 yards, the team is 6-3 against the spread and 6-3 overall.
+- In games that Tennessee totals more than 336.7 yards, the team is 6-3 against the spread and 6-3 overall.

 - This year, the Titans have turned the ball over 25 times, two more than the Dolphins' takeaways (23).